|

 find something, it's a great way to market their product.
 However, it's probably a good idea to dig a little

+deeper before making a buying decision.
 Some anti-virus programs include adware and spyware elements

 as part of the basic program.
 Check yours and see if you have a spyware feature and if it is activated.
 If it

 is, and you still are experiencing problems, make sure you have downloaded the latest updates.
+Spyware and anti-virus programs develop large data bases or

 encyclopaedias of known adware and spyware.
 The computer is scanned against these data bases and the culprits